coreybruck/Active-Directory-Lab/README.md

 ![6](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/2d00432d-0f32-4ba6-a9c5-660f5b8bcb0e)
 - Opened Virtual Machine Settings to select Network Adapter settings from NAT to Host-Only so there is no issues connecting to the domain.
 ![7](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/b706a081-613a-4244-8e3a-6acba45a9d1f)
-Explanation: Assigning a static IP address to my virtual machines will allow me to connect them to the domain.

-# Adding virtual machines to the domain.
+## Adding virtual machines to the domain.
 - Opened File Explorer right clicked This PC and pressed properties to open System.
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/a95e4a00-967c-4ed1-8044-1cdbb2727e3d)
 - Scrolled down and pressed Rename this PC (advanced) to open System Properties Computer Name tab.